Skip to main content

 6. In the Assignments tab and assign the appropriate groups and users, and complete the setup.

-5. Deploy the PFX certificate on the client machine.
+5. Deploy the PFX certificate on the target machine.

 Note

-The PFX certificate needs to be available in the client machine in the path /Library/DeployCert
+The PFX certificate needs to be available on the target machine in the path: /Library/DeployCert.

-One solution to deploy the PFX certificate would be to have the certificate hosted on a resource accessible by the client and running a script through Microsoft Intune that simply copies it on the machine.
+To deploy the PFX certificate, you can have the certificate hosted on a resource accessible by the client and run a script through Microsoft Intune that simply copies it on the machine.

-Below is a small example of such a script that downloads the certificate from a web server and copies it in the location needed.
+Here is an example of such a script that downloads the certificate from a web server and copies it to the required location.

 #!/bin/bash